prebid/prebid.github.io/prebid-mobile/pbm-api/ios/ios-sdk-integration-gam-original-api.md

 #### Step 5: Generate GAM Instream URI
 {:.no_toc}

-Using Prebid util method generate Google IMA URI for downloading the cached creative from the winning bid.
+Using Prebid util method, generate Google IMA URI for downloading the cached creative from the winning bid.

 #### Step 6: Load IMA ad request
 {:.no_toc}